beginning of content

 Key facts

-• People with psychosis cannot tell what is real and what is not.
+• People with psychosis often can't tell what is and what isn't real.

-• They may have hallucinations, like hearing voices that don't exist, or delusions, where they have false beliefs about themselves or the world.
+• You may hallucinate — hear voices that don't exist, or have false beliefs about yourself or the world.

-• Psychosis can be caused or triggered by certain mental illnesses and/or drug use in vulnerable people.
+• Psychosis can be triggered by things like mental illness or drug use.

-• If you or someone close to you is experiencing psychosis, seek urgent medical attention.
+• If you or someone close to you is experiencing psychosis, get urgent medical attention.

 What is psychosis?